 Turmeric Powder

-A canker sore is like a red-colored bubble with a thin white or yellow lining.
+A canker sore is like a red blister in mouth with a thin white or yellow lining.
 At the same time, mouth blood blisters are dark blue or purple.

 Fever blisters indicate before appearing.
 The symptoms seen are tingling or itchy sensations.
 Then, that area rises to form a sore.
 On the contrary, a blood blister appears randomly in the mouth.